Stanford University School of Medicine

-The students of the Stanford University School of Medicine have an extensive schedule of clerkships.
+The students of the Stanford School of Medicine have an extensive schedule of clerkships.
 Therefore, they get exposure to a vast array of chronic and acute diseases under the guidance of leading experts in the field.
 As told earlier, the teaching hospitals are Stanford Hospital & Clinics, Lucile Packard Children’s Hospital, Palo Alto Veterans Administration Medical Center, Santa Clara Valley Medical Center and Kaiser Permanente Medical Center.

-At Stanford University School of Medicine, student wellness is one of the main goals.
+At Stanford School of Medicine, student wellness is one of the main goals.
 Therefore, the institution is always eager to help students thorough the service of individual advising, wellness programs and many other learning environment initiatives.

 Academic Advising of students

 The School of Medicine puts special emphasis on the academic advising of students.
 Therefore, each student gets an academic advising dean who works with the student throughout medical school.
 The academic advisors make sure that a student is utilizing each resource available at Stanford University and the School of Medicine.
 Through this, they ensure their performance is optimal.

 The medicine Institutes that are a part of Stanford Medicine are: